ToshioCP/Gtk4-tutorial/gfm/sec26.md

 ## rect.gresource.xml

-This file describes a ui file to compile.
+This file describes a UI file to compile.
 The compiler glib-compile-resources uses it.

 ```xml